 Balza della Penna (Monte Montiego) 875 m

-Monte Montiego 875 m. is a mountain lying in the Appennino Umbro-Marchigiano, in central Italy, Marche region, about 50 km from the town of Fano.
+Monte Montiego 875 m. is a mountain located in the Appennino Umbro-Marchigiano, in central Italy, Marche region, about 50 km from the town of Fano.
 Being quite extensive, the mountain is included in the territory of three municipalities, Piobbico, Acqualagna and Urbania, all located in the province of Pesaro and Urbino.
 Monte Montiego projects towards the South an imposing and stunning limestone wall 200 meters drop, known by the name of Balza della Penna.
 Located inside a landscape of forests, mountains and other walls, Balza della Penna overlooks a ravine named Gorgo Cerbara, dominated on the opposite side from the large amount of Monte Nerone.

 The beauty of the wall had already been noticed by the team formed by Castellani and Vampa, which just in the Sixties realized a fine route, now become the great classic route of the wall.
 The wall had been then little frequented for a certain period of time , but in recent years thanks to the re-equipment of pre-existing routes and the opening of new ones, and moreover adding some single pitch routes, has become one of the most popular climbing site in Appennino Umbro-Marchigiano.

 The nearest town to Balza della Penna is the nice village of Piobbico.